oroinc/documentation/user/back-office/products/products/create-simple.rst

       The tax calculation process depends on the tax jurisdiction that you decided to use in OroCommerce and other tax calculation options.

 8. In the **Short Description** section, provide a short but meaningful default description that best positions the product for your target audience and will appear in the catalog listing.
 Move from tab to tab to localize the description by setting the required fallback option.
 From the dropdown, you can select whether to fall back to the default value, parent localization, or a custom value.
-When selecting the custom value, provide the localized version of the short description in the WYSIWYG field.
+When selecting the custom value, provide the localized version of the short description in the text field.

     .. image:: /user/img/products/products/localize_short_descriptions_product.png
        :alt: Localization fallback option for the short description of the simple product

 9. In the **Description** section, provide a long default description of the product that will appear on the product view page.
 Move from tab to tab to localize the description by setting the required fallback option.
 From the dropdown, you can select whether to fall back to the default value, parent localization, or a custom value.
 When selecting the custom value, provide the localized version of the long description in the WYSIWYG field.
+For more details on WYSIWYG management, see the :ref:`WYSIWYG Editor <getting-started-wysiwyg-editor-field>` topic.

 10. In the **Image** section, add a new image to the product by clicking **+Add Image** and then **Choose Image**.
 You can either upload a new image or select the required one from the list of available :ref:`digital assets <digital-assets>` records.